SherG/s2/blog/partnerships.md

 <i>Example 1:</i>

 Let’s consider the example of a locksmith who provides door reinforcement services.
 Who is your ideal client?
 Someone in your area who is concerned about personal security and ready to buy.
-What other businesses might be serving this client right now?
+What other businesses might be serving this client <strong><i>right now</i></strong>?
 A few come to mind right away:

 * Realtors
 * Installers of wired home security systems